gilben1/shTab/README.md

 This software is licensed under the [Mozilla Public License Version 2.0 (MPL-2.0)](./LICENSE).

 ## Release Notes
-Release notes for each version are in available in the [Tags](https://gitlab.com/gilben/shTab/tags) section of Gitlab.
+Release notes for each version are available in the [Tags](https://gitlab.com/gilben/shTab/tags) section.

 ## Included Submodules
 [GetOptions by Alhadis](https://github.com/Alhadis/GetOptions), see repository for licensing information.